BlancShon/combined/README.md

       what you have to do and what you have done.

+# Directory Explanations

+## android
+    + consist the build file of the andorid application

+## assets/images
+    + a direcotory that stores the static image files of the application

+## ios
+    + consist the build file of the ios application

+## calendar
+    + consist the dart code for android application

+## services
+    + consist the handler code for the applications

+## web
+    + consist the build file of web application

 # Class Explanations

 ## To learn the application and to show the main page of it.
     + MyApp
     + MyPage

 ## To add, delete and update the medicine Log.
     + MedicineRepository
     + MedicineLogRepository

 ## To go to the main page of New schedule with UI.
     + Homepage